VictoriaTrabW/language-project/README.md

 ## Purpose
 This is my self-assigned project, which can be seen as a continuation of assignment 4, in that the methods are similar, but the dataset is different, which makes room for using Huggingface for classifying emotions in other ways.

+The project aims to analyze the emotions conveyed in news headlines from different countries.
+It utilizes a pre-trained emotion classification model from the Hugging Face library to classify the emotions associated with each headline.
+The analysis focuses on articles from the year 2021 as they represent the most recent and contains most articles.

-This project seeks to investigate which emotions are more dominant in headlines speaking of women.
+Overall, this project seeks to investigate which emotions are more dominant in headlines speaking of women.

 ## Steps